Pokémon Diamond and Pearl

 "A tiny bag that can hold ten Seals for decorating Poké Balls."

 Apparently dumped in favor of the Seal Case.

 "The ticket required for sailing on the ferry S.S.
 Anne.
 It has a drawing of a ship on it."

 Every game before this had an S.S.
 Ticket for some sort of boat.

 Early Great Marsh (0x00DF)

-A Great Marsh without wild Pokémon, people... without any event.
-The game names the area "Pastoria City", and the music played is the same as in a Mystery Zone (SEQ_DUMMY).
+A Great Marsh without wild Pokémon, people, or any events.
+The game names this area "Pastoria City", and the Mystery Zone music plays (SEQ_DUMMY).

 Jubilife Condominiums 3rd and 4th floors